biocore/emp/protocols/MetabolomicsLC.md

 	After the extraction, the plates were dried with a vaccum concentrator.

 #### Solid phase microextraction (SPE)

+This SPE step is done to remove both salts (reduce ionisation efficiency), very polar compounds (not retained by C18 LC column) as well as very apolar compounds that would carry over runs.

 1. The samples (in plates) were dissolved in 300 µL of 7/3 MeOH/H2O, and put in an µLtrasound bath for 20 min.
 2. Solid phase extraction were performed with SPE plates (Oasis HLB, Hydrophilic-Lipophilic-Balance, 30 mg with particle sizes of 30 um).
 	- 	The SPE beds were activated with 100% MeOH, and equilibrate with 100% H2O.